NuclearTalent/NuclearStructure/README.md

 # NuclearStructure
-Proposal for a Nuclear Talent course on Nuclear Theory for Nuclear Structure Experiment at the European Center for Theoretical Nuclear Physics, Trento, Italy
+This site contains educational material and the pertinent proposal for a Nuclear Talent course on Nuclear Theory for Nuclear Structure Experiment at the European Center for Theoretical Nuclear Physics, Trento, Italy.